Last revised: August 6, 2017

 so that this generation may be charged with the blood of all the prophets shed since the foundation of the world, from the blood of Abel to the blood of Zechariah, who perished between the altar and the sanctuary.
 Yes, I tell you, it will be charged against this generation.

 The phrase “foundation of the world” in these two passages links what is hidden with the founding mechanism of violence.
 In the Bible we have right under our noses the key to understanding what God is trying to say to us, but we still so often fail to hear it and understand it.
-Link to an excerpt of this section on “The Curses against the Pharisees.”
+See the wider section on “The Curses against the Pharisees.”

 3. James Alison, Raising Abel, pp. 43.
 At the end of the following excerpt, the wheat and tares parable is used as an illustration of the process of God being pruned of violence in the human imagination, a process that begins with Jesus’ experience of God as having nothing to do with death.